ja6ir/SEVS/README.md

    - Can view voting results and reports for their department.

 ### 3. **Faculty**
-   - Can participate in elections (as voters) and view results.
-   - Can manage candidate nominations for specific departments or elections if allowed by the Election Officer.
+   - Can manage election-related tasks for their respective class.
+   - Generate Election Rolls
+   - Add students

 ### 4. **Student**
+   - Can login with thier credintials received on their mail.
+   - Submit Nominations and Objections
+   - View election rolls
+   - View candiates
-   - Can register and vote for candidates in the elections.
+   - Vote for candidates in the elections.
    - View election results (only the results they are eligible to see based on their department and position).

 ---